-- (a) a member of - (i) any municipal council; - (ii) any provincial legislature; or - (iii) the National Assembly or the National Council of Provinces; - (b) a member of the board of directors of any municipal entity; - (c) an official of any municipality or municipal entity; - (d) an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No. 1 of 1999): - (e) a member of the accounting authority of any national or provincial public entity; or - (f) an employee of Parliament or a provincial legislature;
+- a) a member of

+- i. any municipal council.

+- ii. any provincial legislature; or

+- b) a member of the board of directors of any municipal entity. - c) an official of any municipality or municipal entity. - an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No. 1 of 1999). - e) a member of the accounting authority of any national or provincial public entity; or - f) an employee of Parliament or a provincial legislature.

-"Joint Venture or Consortium": means an association of persons/companies/close corporations/firms formed or the purpose of combining their expertise, property, capital, efforts, skill and knowledge in an activity for the execution of a contract or contracts.
-The Joint Venture must be formalised by agreement between the parties.
+"Joint Venture or Consortium": means an association of persons/companies/close corporations/firms formed or the purpose of combining their expertise, property, capital, efforts, skill, and knowledge in an activity for the execution of a contract or contracts.
+The Joint Venture must be formalized by agreement between the parties.